espocrm/documentation/user-guide/invoices.md

 You can select which fields you need to be copied at Administration > Entity Manager > Invoice Item > Fields > Product > Fields to Copy.

+## Automation with Workflows

+The following service actions are available in Workflows tool:

+* Add Quote Items
+* Convery Currency
+* Send in Email

 ## See also

 [Custom calculations for Quote totals](../development/quote-custom-calculations.md)